Loans and secondments

 Some opportunities are advertised as vacancies, or you might identify an opportunity yourself that matches your development needs.

 You might like to consider the analytical volunteer program.
-This scheme arranges short placements (up to five days) for statisticians, social researchers, operational researchers, and economists to provide analytical support to voluntary sector organisations.
+This scheme arranges short placements for government analysts to provide analytical support to voluntary sector organisations.

 Organisations that might offer opportunities: